Jadens-arc/juniel-enterprises/README.md

 ### Making a new page

-To create a new page simply create a new file in this folder
+To create a new page, simply create a new file in this folder

 Example: